colll78/cardano-lightning/docs/design/l1-spec.md

 -- * Cheque amount for a given `Index` can be only increased.
 --
--- Example: The simplest unidirectional payment flow consists of a channel which has only one cheque index with ever increasing amount. data Cheque
+-- Example: The simplest unidirectional payment flow consists of a channel which has only one cheque index with ever increasing amount.

+data Cheque
   = NormalCheque Index Amount
-  | HtlcCheque Index Amount Timestamp Lock
+  | HtlcCheque Index Amount Timestamp Lock -- | Not yet implemeted
   | PtlcCheque Index Amount Timestamp Lock
    -- ^ Conditional cheque which can be used only together with a secret (preimage of the lock) -- TODO: Introduce a timeout to the `LockedCheque` - signatory should sign intention which has expiration date.